br3ndonland/dotfiles/README.md

   chmod 600 ~/.gnupg/gpg.conf
   ```
 - See the [GPG configuration docs](https://www.gnupg.org/documentation/manuals/gnupg/GPG-Configuration.html) for more.
+- See the [YubiKey Manager CLI (`ykman`) User Manual](https://support.yubico.com/hc/en-us/articles/360016614940-YubiKey-Manager-CLI-ykman-User-Manual) and the [Yubico support article Using Your YubiKey with OpenPGP](https://support.yubico.com/hc/en-us/articles/360013790259-Using-Your-YubiKey-with-OpenPGP) for information on how to manage GPG keys with YubiKeys.

 #### Key generation

 - Run `gpg --full-generate-key` from the command line to generate a key.
 Respond to the command-line prompts.
 The maximum key size of `4096` is recommended.
 - View keys with `gpg --list-secret-keys`.
 - Run `gpg --send-keys <keynumber>` to share the public key with the GPG database.
 It takes about 10 minutes for the key to show up in the GPG database.

+#### Key import and export

+- Import a GPG key from a file: `gpg --import /path/to/privatekey.asc`
 - Export your GPG public key:
   - Copy to clipboard (for pasting into GitHub/GitLab): `gpg --armor --export | pbcopy`
   - Export to a file: `gpg --armor --export > public.gpg`